 Abstract.
-This work builds upon four different theoretical approaches: i. the Sraffian supermultiplier model; ii. the Schumpeterian framework of evolutionary economics that emphasises the entrepreneurial role of the State; iii. the 'stock-flow consistent' approach to macroeconomic modelling; iv. recent developments in ecological economics literature aiming at cross-breeding post-Keynesian theories and models with more traditional 'green' topics.
-Our main purpose is to develop a simple analytical tool that can help examine: a) the impact of government spending on private innovation; b) the impact of innovation on economic growth and the ecosystem; and c) the impact of ecological feedbacks on economic growth and government spending effectiveness.
-We find that, in principle, government can be successful in supporting innovation and growth while slowing down matter & energy reserves' depletion rates and tackling climate change.
-However, the latter may well affect government policy effectiveness.
+This work builds upon four different traditions or schools of economic thought: i. the Sraffian supermultiplier approach; ii. the Schumpeterian framework of evolutionary economics that emphasises the entrepreneurial role of the State; iii. the so-called 'stockflow consistent' approach to macroeconomic modelling; iv. recent developments in ecological economics literature aiming at cross-breeding post-Keynesian theories and models with more traditional 'green' topics.
+Our main purpose is to develop a simple analytical tool that can help examine the impact of government spending on private innovation, of innovation on economic growth and ecological sustainability, and of ecological sustainability on economic growth and government spending effectiveness.
+We find that, in principle, government can be successful in supporting innovation and growth while limiting material and (non-renewable) energy reserves' depletion, even though the latter may well affect government policy effectiveness.

-Keywords: Super-multiplier, Mission-oriented policy, Stock-Flow consistent modelling, Ecological economics
+Keywords: Sraffian super-multiplier, Mission-oriented policy, Stock-Flow consistent modelling, Ecological economics